satyam-tomar/neural-networks/02_mnist/Readme.md

-# MNIST Neural Network (From Scratch)
+# MNIST Neural Network Project

-This is a small project where I implemented a neural network from scratch using NumPy and trained it on the MNIST handwritten digits dataset.
-The goal was to understand what actually happens inside a neural network instead of relying on high-level libraries.
+This repository contains two implementations of a neural network trained on the MNIST handwritten digits dataset.
+The same problem is approached from two different perspectives: building everything from scratch to understand the fundamentals, and using TensorFlow/Keras to follow a modern, practical workflow.

 <img src="../images/neural_network.png" width="500">

 ---

+## Project Structure

+- `mnist_scratch.ipynb`
+  Neural network implemented entirely from scratch using NumPy.

+- `mnist_tensorflow/`
+  MNIST implementation using TensorFlow and `tf.keras`.

+---

+## 1. MNIST – From Scratch (NumPy)

+This notebook focuses on understanding what actually happens inside a neural network without relying on high-level libraries.

-## What’s Inside
+### What’s Inside

 - MNIST dataset loading and normalization
 - Fully connected neural network built using NumPy
-- ReLU and Softmax activations
+- ReLU and Softmax activation functions
 - Categorical Cross-Entropy loss
 - Manual forward and backward propagation
 - Simple SGD-based training loop

----

-## Model Setup
+### Model Setup

 - Input size: 784
 - Hidden layers: 128 → 64 (ReLU)